Discover how Data Analytics creates new opportunities to improve the education process by helping teachers and learners make smarter decisions.

 Make courses interesting for students with different levels of knowledge.
 Introduction courses can often have students with different levels of fundamental knowledge.
 Using data analytics to understand where each student is struggling or excelling can allow you to offer different starting material for each student within the same course.
 This will improve student interest in the subject, and indicate to whom and when specific learning content should be delivered.

 A key challenge for Business Schools (and universities), is to quickly understand what industry needs and to deliver a curriculum to meet those demands.
 (Big) Data Analytics can be used to understand market and employment trends and to organize introductory courses and fundamental learning principles around emerging ideas in the business world.

 Evaluating a student’s understanding is one of the most important responsibilities of being an educator.
 It determines the speed at which you cover the topic, the volume of information you can provide, and the variety of related concepts that can be delivered within the amount of time you have with them.
 Often, at the university level, a professor during their lectures, may question students to explain and elaborate on key ideas, give a quiz, or use the mid-term test to assess understanding and gauge the future performance of their pupils.

 Now, with real-time data, and lots of it, we can speed up the information gathering process, easily adapt our pedagogical approach and respond, to the individual needs of our students.
-We might even predict graduation results to help decide where, when and to whom we should allocate more time and resources.
+We might even predict graduation results to help decide where, when, and to whom we should allocate more time and resources.

 This use of large datasets to guide business decisions is important for the world of education and is applicable to every industry wanting to take advantage of the technological trends driving economic and social change.
-If you are interested in working in any of the industries that are managing businesses using (big) data analytics consider applying to the MSc in Data Analytics & Digital Business programme.
+If you are interested in working in any of the industries that are managing businesses using (big) data analytics consider applying to the MSc in Data Analytics & Artificial Intelligence programme.
 Students are instructed by leading practitioners and educators in preparation for management positions in the exciting data science and digital business initiatives being launched today.